 Registration for Labs: Students may only register for one lab section.
 If a student registers for more than one lab section or registers for one lab section and waitlists in another, the student will be removed from BOTH lab sections.

 Want a refersher on how to perform a class search or register for classes?
 Review the Registration Instructions under the FAQ's section to learn how to search for AOI's, view course descriptions, prerequisites, and co-requisites, and register for classes and waitlists.

 If you have any questions regarding your degree audit, curriculum requirements or schedule, please contact Jill Batten at email@example.com.

 When interpreting your audit, please check the following items:

 In order to be on track for the professional program, you should have 63 credit hours completed by the end of your sophomore year.

-**Pleas Note: We do not recommend pre-pharmacy students enroll in summer Organic Chemistry, unless you are studying abroad during the academic year.
+**Please Note: We do NOT recommend pre-pharmacy students enroll in summer Organic Chemistry, unless you are studying abroad during the academic year.
 As a foundational class for the professional program curriculum, the knowledge you gain from Organic will be used in Biochemistry, Intro to Pharm Sci, and many other professional program courses.
-In the past, students have found it challenging to have a full year between Organic and the P1 Fall semester classes.
-In addition, because the summer courses are compacted into 8 weeks, students have found they were not able to retain the level of informaiton needed, putting them at a disadvantage later in the program.
+In the past, studnets have found it challenging to have a full year between Organic and the P1 Fall semester classes.
+In addition, because the summer courses are compacted into 8 weeks, students have found they were not able to retain the level of information needed, putting them at a disadvantages in the program.